digocorbellini/EGaDS-Open-Project/.github/pull_request_template.md

-_Please delete the questions below, and type the answers in their place instead_

-**[for Generic PRs]**
-Do you have a forum thread linked to this PR?
+_Please delete the text below and this text and replace it with your answers.
+Reminder: This format is just a recommendation, so feel free to further explain your changes if answering these questions does not allow you to properly do so._

+**[for generic pull requests]**
+- Is this pull request tied to a task on the trello?
+If so, link the task.
-What will this PR bring to the project for everyone?
+- What will this pull request bring to the project for everyone?
-Why are these changes necessary?
-How did you implement them?
+- (for code) How did you implement your solution?

-**[for Bugfix PRs]**
+**[for Bugfix pull requests]**
-Is this PR linked to an issue?
-If so please link it here, if not please create one first, then link it.
-Is there a forum thread linked to this issue?
-If so please link it here.
+- Is this pull request tied to a task on the trello?
+If so, link the task.
+If not, ask for it to be created on the Discord.
-How did you resolve this issue?
+- How did you resolve this issue?
-How can it be verified that the issue has actually been resolved?
+- How can it be verified that the issue has actually been resolved?